hydrodynamicstability/statquotes/README.md

   - David A. Freedman (1991)

   - A rejoinder to Berk, Blalock, and Mason.  *Sociological Methodology*, 21:  353-358.

+- "The only situation that the mathematical theory of probability models directly is still the very special situation studied by Pascal and Fermat, the special situation where we flip a coin or play some other game with known chances."

+  - Glen Shafer (1990)

+  - "The unity and diversity of probability" (with discussion), *Statistical Science*, 5:  435-462.

 - "Bayesian techniques assume we know all the alternate possible states of nature, yet the great gains in knowledge come when we find that our 'knowledge' was quite wrong."